hellorei/hellorei/README.md

 <a href="https://calendly.com/rei-rm" target="_blank"><img src="https://img.shields.io/badge/Calendly-222222.svg?&style=for-the-badge&logo=calendly&logoColor=006BFF" alt="Calendly"></a>
 </p>

-## About mes
+## About me

 I'm Rei, a <a href="https://www.ideou.com/blogs/inspiration/how-to-build-a-better-business-through-design#:~:text=Business%20design%20is%20a%20way,the%20consumer%20and%20client%20experience." target="_blank">business designer</a>, software engineer, and product led, constantly building, shipping, and growing digital products, cloud infrastructure, and modern applications.
 I specialize in creating scalable, high-performance systems, and building profitable businesses around them.

-Although for the past few years I've spent more time in solutions engineering, product and strategy, I still love and do hands-on programming, particularly building complex business logic, quick prototypes and POCs, trying out new technologies, and tinkering with personal projects.
+For the past few years, I've spent more time in solutions engineering, product, and strategy, I still love and do hands-on programming, particularly building complex business logic, quick prototypes, POCs, trying out new technologies, and tinkering with personal projects.

 ## <!-- I'm a software engineer and a [Google Developer Expert](https://developers.google.com/experts/people/rei-yang) based in San Francisco, CA. -->

 ### <svg xmlns="http://www.w3.org/2000/svg" width="34" height="24" viewBox="0 0 24 24" fill="none" stroke="#8d96a0" stroke-width="2" stroke-linecap="round" stroke-linejoin="round" class="lucide lucide-pocket-knife"><path d="M3 2v1c0 1 2 1 2 2S3 6 3 7s2 1 2 2-2 1-2 2 2 1 2 2"/><path d="M18 6h.01"/><path d="M6 18h.01"/><path d="M20.83 8.83a4 4 0 0 0-5.66-5.66l-12 12a4 4 0 1 0 5.66 5.66Z"/><path d="M18 11.66V22a4 4 0 0 0 4-4V6"/></svg> Tools

-I'm technology agnostic, and a firm believer of "using the right tool for the job", so I don't have a particular bias for any particular language or framework.
-Instead I like trying things out, and constantly be building something to keep my foundations strong, my skills relevant, and my muscle memory sharp.
+I'm technology agnostic, and a firm believer in "using the right tool for the job", so I don't have a particular bias for any specific language or framework.
+Instead, I like trying things out, and constantly be building something to keep my foundations strong, my skills relevant, and my muscle memory sharp.

-Here's a list some the tools I like to use:
+Here's a list of some of the tools I like to use:

 |                                                                                                                | <img src="https://raw.githubusercontent.com/hellorei/hellorei/main/assets/table-normally.svg" alt="Normally">                                                                                                                                                                                                                                                                                                                                                                                                                                                                      | <img src="https://raw.githubusercontent.com/hellorei/hellorei/main/assets/table-occasionally.svg" alt="Occasionally">                                                                                                                                                                                                                                                                                                                              |
 | :------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |